MicrosoftDocs/MIMDocs/MIMDocs/pam/step-4-install-mim-components-on-pam-server.md

   </httpProtocol>
   ```

 5. Configure the sample web application.
-Using a text editor such as Notepad, edit the file `C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal\js\utils.js`.
-In that file, set the value of **pamRespApiUrl** to *http://pamsrv.priv.contoso.local:8086/api/pamresources/*.
+Using a text editor such as Notepad, edit the file **C:\Program Files\Microsoft Forefront Identity Manager\2010\Privileged Access Management Portal\js\utils.js**.
+Set the value of **pamRespApiUrl** to *http://pamsrv.priv.contoso.local:8086/api/pamresources/*.

 6. Restart IIS with the following command for these changes to take effect.